 They are hungry and curious because of which they ask too many questions.
 They are restless and therefore, want quick answers.
 Moreover, they don’t want to wait for things to happen that’s why they go ahead and make things happen.
 If they see no results then they have the tendency to move on to the next, bigger and better, project.
 But is it for the better?
 Is it going to bring more complications?

-Are millennials high maintenance or do we really need blockchain for creating a better recruitment process?
+Are millennials high maintenance or do we really need blockchain in HR for creating a better recruitment process?

 The generation that we call ‘millennials’ today is different from how people of the same age group were a decade back.
 Like how my mother puts it - people were different before technology took over us with the sorcery of laptops, iPads, iPhones, and whatnot..But my question is, why not?
 Millennials have always had access to technology while growing up.